What Is Authorisation in SOC 2?

 Embed, expand and scale your compliance, without the mess.
 IO gives you the resilience and confidence to grow securely.

-How Are Internal Authorization Policies Structured?
+How Are Internal Authorisation Policies Structured?

-Defining the Authorization Framework
+Defining the Authorisation Framework

-Internal authorization policies establish the precise rules that govern access rights to protect sensitive information and support regulatory compliance.
+Internal authorisation policies establish the precise rules that govern access rights to protect sensitive information and support regulatory compliance.
 These policies detail how each user’s permissions are determined based on verified roles and documented control parameters.
 This clear mapping builds a reliable evidence chain, ensuring that every access decision sends a strong compliance signal.

 Policy Development and Documentation